kootenaymountaineeringclub/archive.kootenaymountaineeringclub.ca/README.md

-This is the original KMC website, replaced by the new Wordpress site in 2019.
+This is the original KMC website, replaced by the [new Wordpress site](https://github.com/kootenaymountaineeringclub/website) in 2019.

-For a long time after, this site continued to be hosted at https:/archive.kootenaymountaineeringclub.ca but in order to consolidate our hosting, we've moved the content to live here.
+For a long time after, this site continued to be hosted at https:/archive.kootenaymountaineeringclub.ca but in order to consolidate our hosting, we've moved the content to live within the main website.

-For the time being, the pages don't look as nice as they once did, since our new hosting provider does not support server-side includes, which the old site relies on.
+This repo is an archive of the site, in case anyone wanted to bring it back.